 After the initial battery change in 2020, I did not charge our batteries from solar.
 I was still gathering data.
 I used all the information I gained during the first six months we owned this RV to size our battery bank.
 Then, after the battery installation, we lived for the next year measuring and using our battery, recharging it from the generator before sizing our solar panels.
 Here is the link to my article about using our batteries without solar panels to recharge them.
 Electricity the hard way, without solar

 It was an estimate that 900 amp hours of batteries would run our air conditioner overnight during the summer.
-The estimate proved accurate.
+The forecast proved accurate.
 I have several articles about air conditioning from my battery bank.
 Here is a link to one of the articles.
 RV Air Conditioning On Batteries And Solar

 Get the lead out

 Last fall, I gave away my four hundred and sixty pounds of fully functional lead-acid AGM batteries and replaced them with one twenty-two-pound lithium battery.
-I didn’t do this to prove a point, but rather because my RV was five hundred pounds heavy on the rear axle.
-I started this electrical revision after we made some suspension revisions in Grants Pass Oregon.
+I didn’t do this to prove a point but rather because my RV was five hundred pounds heavy on the rear axle.
+I started this electrical revision after we made some suspension revisions in Grants Pass, Oregon.
 Here is a link to the story.
 Get the bounce-out

 Back to the subject of electricity